rickstaa/stable-learning-control/docs/source/control/algorithms/sac.rst

 .. admonition:: You Should Know

-    In what follows, we give documentation for the PyTorch and Tensorflow implementations of SAC in BLC.
+    In what follows, we give documentation for the PyTorch and Tensorflow implementations of SAC in SLC.
     They have nearly identical function calls and docstrings, except for details relating to model construction.
     However, we include both full docstrings for completeness.

 Documentation: PyTorch Version
 ------------------------------

-.. autofunction:: bayesian_learning_control.control.algos.pytorch.sac.sac
+.. autofunction:: stable_learning_control.control.algos.pytorch.sac.sac

 Saved Model Contents: PyTorch Version
 -------------------------------------

 The PyTorch version of the SAC algorithm is implemented by subclassing the :class:`torch.nn.Module` class.
-As a result, the model weights are saved using the 'model_state' dictionary ( :attr:`~bayesian_learning_control.control.algos.pytorch.sac.SAC.state_dict`).
+As a result, the model weights are saved using the 'model_state' dictionary ( :attr:`~stable_learning_control.control.algos.pytorch.sac.SAC.state_dict`).
 This saved weights can be found in the ``torch_save/model_state.pt`` file.
 For an example of how to load a model using this file, see :ref:`saving_and_loading` or the :torch:`PyTorch documentation <tutorials/beginner/saving_loading_models.html>`.

 Documentation: Tensorflow Version
 ---------------------------------

-.. autofunction:: bayesian_learning_control.control.algos.tf2.sac.sac
+.. autofunction:: stable_learning_control.control.algos.tf2.sac.sac

 Saved Model Contents: Tensorflow Version